 The first run renders the scene at the output resolution with Temporal Anti-Aliasing (TAA) to measure baseline performance.

-The second run renders the scene at a lower resolution then uses XeSS to upscale the frames to the output resolution.
+and The second run renders the scene at a lower resolution then uses XeSS to upscale the frames to the output resolution.

 The result screen shows you the average frame rate from each run and the difference in performance expressed as a percentage.

-XeSS Quality
+Intel XeSS Quality Modes

 XeSS output resolution settings.